scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 The Heterogeneous-Agent Resources toolKit (HARK) is a modular programming framework for solving, estimating, and simulating macroeconomic models in which economic agents can be heterogeneous in a large number of ways.
-Models that allow heterogeneity among agents have proven to be useful for policy and research purposes.
+Models with heterogeneity among agents have proven to be useful for policy and research purposes.
 For example, recent work by has shown that changes in interest rates (caused, for example, by monetary policy actions) affect the economy in large part by